Salomón Rodríguez

-Ederson Salomón Rodríguez Lima (born 16 February 2000) is a Uruguayan footballer who plays as a forward for Colo-Colo in the Chilean Primera División.
+Ederson Salomón Rodríguez Lima (born 16 February 2000) is a Uruguayan professional footballer who plays as a forward for Liga AUF Uruguaya club Montevideo City Torque, on loan from Chilean club Colo-Colo.

 Career

 Club career

-Rodríguez made his league debut for the club on 16 February 2020, coming on as a 70th minute substitute for Renato César in a 2-0 home victory over Nacional.
+Rodríguez made his league debut for the club on 16 February 2020, coming on as a 70th-minute substitute for Renato César in a 2–0 home victory over Nacional.

 On 1 February 2022, Salomón joined Argentine Primera División club Godoy Cruz on a three-year deal.

 On 17 January 2025, Rodríguez signed with Colo-Colo in the Chilean Primera División.
+The next year, he was loaned out to Montevideo City Torque.